 J. Russel Bouws Scholarship.
 A scholarship fund has been established in honor of Mr. J. Russel Bouws, founder of Russ' Restaurants in Holland, Michigan, by Mr. Howard De Haan, owner of the franchise for Russ' Restaurants in Kent County.
 Scholarships of \$500 each are awarded to students at Calvin who are employed by one of the Russ' Restaurants in Kent County.
 Prospective as well as current students are considered.
 Selection criteria include the student's academic record, character, motivation, financial need, and length of service with Russ'.
-Eight scholarships were awarded for 1989-90.
+Six scholarships were awarded for 1990-91.

 Dr. and Mrs. Harvey J. Bratt Medical Scholarship.
 Harvey and Fran Bratt, medical doctor and registered nurse, respectively, have established a scholarship for worthy young people who plan to pursue a medical career and are in need of financial help.
 Dr. and Mrs. Bratt are both alumni of Calvin and have established the scholarship out of gratitude to the college for what it has meant to them and to God for what He has done for them.
-One scholarship of \$750 was awarded for 1989-90.
+Two scholarships of \$750 were awarded for 1990-91.
 Eligibility requirements for the scholarship include: unquestioned Christian commitment, intention to enter a medical career, a cumulative grade point average of 3.0 or higher, and evidence of financial need.
 Applicants must be entering the junior or senior year at Calvin.
 Other factors that may be taken into consideration are: interest in medical missions, interest in service to the poor and needy, and ethnic minority status.

 Calvin College Minority Grant.
 Gifts have been received from constituents and friends of the college to fund this grant program for North American ethnic minority students.
 To be eligible for a grant from this fund, candidates must have a grade point average of 2.5 or higher and must demonstrate financial need.
 Candidates for renewal are given first consideration.
-Normally, three or four grants of \$1,000 each are awarded each year.
+Normally, four or five grants of \$1,200 each are awarded each year.